 - Guest Lecture with Jennifer Wenzel (Columbia University): 'Reading for the Planet: Environmental Crisis and World Literature'

 - Masterclass with Jennifer Wenzel (Columbia University): ‘How to Read for Oil’

 - After Empire?
-The Contested History of Decolonisation, Migration and Race in Modern Britain Gary Younge (The Guardian), Prof. Elleke Boehmer (Oxford) and Prof. Bill Schwarz (QMUL).
+The Contested History of Decolonisation, Migration and Race in Modern Britain Gary Younge (The Guardian), Professor Elleke Boehmer (Oxford) and Professor Bill Schwarz (QMUL)